lamps-wg/cms-euf-cma-signeddata/draft-vangeest-lamps-cms-euf-cma-signeddata.md

 - Generate a signature on the whole content; or
 - Compute a hash over the content, place this hash in the message-digest attribute in the SignedAttributes type, and generate a signature on the SignedAttributes.
+  The SignedAttributes type is placed in the signedAttrs field of the SignedData type.

 The resulting signature does not commit to the presence of the SignedAttributes type, allowing an attacker to influence verification behaviour.
 An attacker can perform two different types of attacks: